-The Adult Community Mental Health (ACMH) placement offers fellows the opportunity to learn about and deliver state of the art care for individuals with serious mental illnesses (SMI) and co-occurring disorders within a comprehensive and integrated system of services.
+The Adult Community Mental Health (ACMH) placement offers fellows the opportunity to learn about and deliver state of the art care for individuals with serious mental illnesses (SMI) and co-occurring disorders within a comprehensive, integrated system of services.
 This placement is based at the Connecticut Mental Health Center (CMHC), which serves individual adults with a wide range of SMI and co-occurring mental and substance use disorders.
-As a community mental health center, CMHC offers not only psychological and psychopharmacological services, but also many other wellness oriented programs designed to enhance recovery.
-The placement provides a broad range of rich and diverse training opportunities, including but not limited to: serving as a primary clinician and representing psychology on interdisciplinary treatment teams; providing individual and group treatment; developing positive behavioral support plans; providing case management; conducting assessment and psychodiagnostic testing; providing training and consultation with community service agencies; and carrying out a scholarly project related to SMI.
-Fellows with a primary placement with ACMH are involved in both outpatient and inpatient care, while fellows with secondary placements spend their time exclusively in outpatient services.
+As a community mental health center, CMHC offers not only psychological and psychopharmacological services, but also many other wellness-oriented programs designed to enhance recovery.
+The placement provides a broad range of rich, diverse training opportunities, including but not limited to: serving as a primary clinician and representing psychology on interdisciplinary treatment teams; providing individual and group treatment; developing positive behavioral support plans; providing case management; conducting assessment and psychodiagnostic testing; providing training and consultation with community service agencies; and carrying out a scholarly project related to SMI.
+Fellows with a primary placement with ACMH are involved in both outpatient and inpatient care, while fellows with secondary placements spend their time in outpatient services.

 Number of Fellows

 CMHC provides outpatient and inpatient mental health services to adults with SMI and co-occurring disorders who live in the greater New Haven area.
 CMHC’s treatment model is firmly grounded in the concept of recovery.
 This involves a focus on empowerment and individualized, person-centered services to help individuals achieve their highest potential.
 The recovery emphasis at CMHC is built on the principle that in order for a community mental health system to provide state of the art care, it must include not only clinical services but also social support, assistance in finding housing, employment, and other interventions to promote community inclusion and citizenship.